open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/in-memory.md

 In-memory Metrics Exporter MUST support both Cumulative and Delta [Temporality](../datamodel.md#temporality).

-In-memory Metrics Exporter MUST allow [Aggregation Temporality](../datamodel.md#temporality) to be specified, as described in [MetricExporter](../sdk.md#metricexporter).
+In-memory Metrics Exporter MUST allow the default [Aggregation Temporality](../datamodel.md#temporality) to be specified in a per-instrument basis, as described in [MetricExporter](../sdk.md#metricexporter).